pandas-dev/pandas/doc/source/advanced.rst

 The ``MultiIndex`` object is the hierarchical analogue of the standard ``Index`` object which typically stores the axis labels in pandas objects.
-You can think of ``MultiIndex`` an array of tuples where each tuple is unique.
+You can think of ``MultiIndex`` as an array of tuples where each tuple is unique.
 A ``MultiIndex`` can be created from a list of arrays (using ``MultiIndex.from_arrays``), an array of tuples (using ``MultiIndex.from_tuples``), or a crossed set of iterables (using